United Farm Workers union cancels Cesar Chavez celebrations over what it calls serious allegations

 (CNN) — United Farm Workers is not participating in annual celebratory events this month of its co-founder Cesar Chavez over what it calls serious allegations, which the union could not specify.

-The activities were scheduled for Cesar Chavez Day, a state holiday in California observed on March 31, but the farm workers’ union said it won’t take part after learning of “deeply troubling allegations” that revealed Chavez “behaved in ways that are incompatible with our organization’s values.”
+The activities were scheduled for Cesar Chavez Day, commemorating the late labor leader and observed on March 31, his birthday.
+But the farm workers’ union said it won’t take part after learning of “deeply troubling allegations” that revealed Chavez “behaved in ways that are incompatible with our organization’s values.”

 “We have not received any direct reports, and we do not have any firsthand knowledge of these allegations,” United Farm Workers said in a statement, adding some of the reports are “not our story to tell or our place to comment on.”